natasjja/intro-to-coding/exercise2.md

 ### Steps

+1. Link our CSS to our HTML file

+    * Open your index.html file
+    * Between the two `<head>` tags, add the link to your CSS Stylesheet:
+        `<link rel="stylesheet" type="text/css" href="css/styles.css">`

-1. Wrap our content
+2. Wrap our content

     * Let's add a `<main>` tag around _all the elements_ we've already added inside our document `<body>`.
     * This makes it easier for us to layout our elements https://www.w3schools.com/tags/tag_main.asp

-2. Let's center our page with CSS
+3. Let's center our page with CSS

     * In VS Code, open the file called `styles.css` which is inside the `/css` folder.
     * Let's add some new CSS rules to this file.